qbizzle68/pyevspace/README.md

 # PyEVSpace

-PyEVSpace is a Python Euclidean Vector Space module containing Euclidean vector and matrix types.
-The module is created by extending C code with the Python/C API to ensure the best performance and runs faster than the same code implemented directly in python.
-The python types are designed to be used to represent physical vectors and rotations between reference frames, however they can be utilized in other ways if so desired.
+PyEVSpace is a Python Euclidean Vector Space package containing Euclidean vector and matrix types.
+The types are desigend to be used to represent physical vectors and rotations between reference frames, which means they are all 3-dimensional.
+This means that operations don't require size checking at runtime, which allows for optimum performance.
+The package only allows 3-dimensional vectors and matrices, so if you need something different, you should use a package more suited to your needs, such as [numpy](https://numpy.org/).

 ## Install